andrewdolman/phytotraitr/readme.md

-Each table has a corresponding *_meta table with details about each variable.
-The first three columns of the meta data are also found in the help files for each table.
+Each table has a corresponding *_key table with details about each variable.
+The first three columns of the keys are also found in the help files for each table.

 ```r